isomerpages/moe-edgefieldsec/_for-students/Post Secondary Applications.md

 <p>Direct School Admission for junior colleges (DSA-JC) allows students to
 apply to a DSA school before taking the GCE O-Level examinations.
-Students can apply based on talent in sports, CCAs and specific academic areas that may not be demonstrated at the O-Level examinations.
-Link: <a href="https://www.moe.gov.sg/post-secondary/admissions/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/post-secondary/admissions/dsa</a>
+Students can apply based on talent in sports, CCAs and specific academic areas that may not be demonstrated at the O-Level examinations.</p>
+<p>Link: <a href="https://www.moe.gov.sg/post-secondary/admissions/dsa" rel="noopener noreferrer nofollow" target="_blank">https://www.moe.gov.sg/post-secondary/admissions/dsa</a>
 </p>
 <p></p>
 <h4>Poly EAE</h4>